semver/semver/semver.md

 1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
-Each element MUST increase numerically by increments of one.
-For
-instance: 1.9.0 -> 1.10.0 -> 1.11.0.
+Each element MUST increase numerically and SHOULD do so by increments of one.
+For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.